yumi520/IOSdevelopment_Codepath/README.md

         Upload Discord bots that can moderate servers or be silly

     YouTube -
-        Add videos into different playlists and share it with a simple link Like and dislike videos
+        Add videos to different playlists and share them with a simple link Like and dislike videos
         Subscribe to your favorite content creators to show support